 Overcrowding– Overcrowding is a common orthodontic problem.
 It occurs when there is an insufficient space for the normal growth and development of adult teeth.

 Overbite – An overbite refers to the protrusion of the maxilla (upper jaw) relative to the mandible (lower jaw).
 An overbite gives the smile a “toothy” appearance and the chin looks like it has receded.

-Underbite – An underbite, also known as a negative underjet, refers to the protrusion of the mandible (lower jaw) in relation to the maxilla (upper jaw).
+Underbite – An underbite, also known as a negative underjet, refers to the protrusion of the mandible (lower jaw) about the maxilla (upper jaw).
 An underbite makes the chin look overly prominent.
 Developmental delays and genetic factors generally cause underbites and overbites.

-Orthodontics is a technologically advanced field which offers many sophisticated solutions to malocclusions and other cosmetic problems.
-A malocclusion (improper bite) can affect anyone at any age, and can significantly impact the individual’s clarity of speech, chewing ability and facial symmetry.
-In addition, a severe malocclusion can also contribute to several serious dental and physical conditions such as digestive difficulties, TMJ, periodontal disease and severe tooth decay.
+Orthodontics is a technologically advanced field that offers many sophisticated solutions to malocclusions and other cosmetic problems.
+A malocclusion (improper bite) can affect anyone at any age, and can significantly impact the individual’s clarity of speech, chewing ability, and facial symmetry.
+In addition, a severe malocclusion can also contribute to several serious dental and physical conditions such as digestive difficulties, TMJ, periodontal disease, and severe tooth decay.
 It is important to seek orthodontic treatment early to avoid expensive restorative procedures in the future.

 When a diagnosis has been made, there are a variety of orthodontic treatment options available.

 Here is an overview of some of the most common treatments:

 Fixed orthodontic braces – A metal or ceramic dental base is affixed to each tooth, and a dental wire is inserted through each base.
 The orthodontist can gradually train the teeth into proper alignment by regularly adjusting the wire.
 When the desired results are achieved, the fixed dental braces are completely removed.